BP Said to Approach Possible Buyers for North Sea Assets -- Update

 ADVERTISEMENT

-It isn't clear how much of BP's North Sea assets the company would be willing to part with.
-In addition to its North Sea assets that produce at least 140,000 barrels a day, the company has other North Sea projects that are planned to come online in future.
+The value of the assets BP approached buyers about wasn't known.
+Earlier this year, when BP's British-Dutch rival Royal Dutch Shell PLC sold stakes in U.K. North Sea fields that produce about 115,000 barrels a day, the assets fetched $3.8 billion.

-North Sea production peaked in the 1990s and it has become more expensive to extract the remaining barrels from aging fields.
-Production began declining after 2000, although it recently perked up, after a series of government tax breaks encouraged investment.
+The talks come as BP and other big energy companies reassess their portfolio of oil-and-gas fields as the crude-price downturn enters its fourth year.
+With prices stuck around $50 a barrel, BP, Shell and others have been looking to ditch oil fields that are nearly tapped out for cheap, quicker-hit options like U.S. shale.

-Any move to sell a large portion of its North Sea assets would be a departure for BP.
-The company has been a leader in the North Sea since the mid-1960s, when exploration and production began, helping make the region one of the world's great petroleum basins.
+The North Sea is a prime example.
+BP has been a leader in the North Sea since the mid-1960s, when exploration and production began.
+Along with Shell and others, BP helped make it one of the world's premier oil basins in the 1970s and '80s, its production peaked in the 1990s.

 Write to Sarah McFarlane at sarah.mcfarlane@wsj.com, Matt Jarzemsky at matthew.jarzemsky@wsj.com and Ben Dummett at ben.dummett@wsj.com